faruqbakare/faruqbakare/README.md

 - 👋 Hi, I’m @faruqbakare
-- 👀 I’m interested in junior roles for front end development
+- 👀 I’m interested in roles for front end development
 - 🌱 I work with React, Django and Node js
 - 💞️ I’m looking to collaborate on exciting projects
 - 📫 How to reach me; you can reach me on olafaruqbakare@gmail.com